garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-vm.md

 1. Go to **DevBox**.
 3. Copy the private SSH key within the `.ssh` directory.
-4. Connect to virtual machine:
+4. Connect to the virtual machine:

 {% code lineNumbers="false" %}
 ```